Largest Sidon subsets in weak Sidon sets: Sidon subsets in -sets Sidon subsets in (4,5)-sets

-We are grateful to Thomas Bloom for founding and maintaining the \emph{Erd\H{o}s Problems} website~\cite{EP757}.
+{ \bf Acknowledgements.} We are grateful to Thomas Bloom for founding and maintaining the \emph{Erd\H{o}s Problems} website~\cite{EP757}, and to Nat Sothanaphan for carefully reading an earlier version of this manuscript.
 The first author was supported by National Key Research and Development Program of China 2023YFA1010201, National Natural Science Foundation of China grant 12125106, and Innovation Program for Quantum Science and Technology 2021ZD0302902.